• Skip to primary navigation

 To make the yakisoba sauce:

-• In a small bowl, whisk together the worcestershire sauce, oyster sauce, ketchup, soy sauce, and sugar.
+• In a small bowl, whisk together the sake, Worcestershire sauce, oyster sauce, ketchup, soy sauce, sugar, and black pepper.
 Cover and refrigerate until ready to use.

 To make the Yakisoba:

-• Once the sauce has come to a boil, toss in the noodles.
+• Once the sauce has started to simmer, toss in the noodles.
 Continue to toss until well coated.
 Remove from heat.
+Adjust seasonings to taste, adding more black pepper and/or soy sauce if needed.

 • Facebook